Gum Disease Treatment – Andover, MA

 While cavities are extremely common, gum disease is actually the most prominent oral health problem in the entire world.
 This infection attacks the gums and roots of the teeth, and it’s even the #1 cause of adult tooth loss right here in the US!
 We take gum health very seriously, which is why our team includes a gum specialist, Dr. Charles Braga.
 With his unique expertise and advanced services, he’ll make sure this global issue is never a threat to your smile.

-Why Choose Andover Family Dentistry for Gum Disease Treatment?
+Why Choose Andover Family Dental for Gum Disease Treatment?

 - Dedicated gum screenings at every appointment